JingLi521864/shell-data-processing/README.md

 # shell-data-processing

 ## Story
 - This is an Tragedy of [Hamlet](http://shakespeare.mit.edu/hamlet/full.html).
-The story write by [Mr. William Shakespeare](https://en.wikipedia.org/wiki/William_Shakespeare).
+The story wrote by [Mr. William Shakespeare](https://en.wikipedia.org/wiki/William_Shakespeare).

 ## Process Text Data
 - Now we'll use some Bash commands to process the text.